Samkth123/KTH-md/Growth/Session 1/Chapter 5 - Measuring and describing growth.md

 - This is often seen in professional services companies, where there are more partnerships rather than clients and such
 - Parnterships suite people businesses and not asset-intensive ones, as the company brand is highly linkedin with the person owning it
 - Despite knowledge-management revolution, most of the knowledge are in the owners heads
-- Partnerships help people take advantage of scale and the efficiency of people working together
+- Partnerships help people take advantage of scale and the efficiency of working in proximity of people with complementary skills